Hysterosalpingography or HSG Test: Benefits and Procedure

 Meanwhile, just a short word of advice for anyone who is undergoing the HSG test.
 Most people are comfortable driving home alone after having the HSG done on themselves.
 However, it’s highly recommended that you bring along someone else to drive for you on the way back as there might be a bit of pain or abrasion in your vagina.

-Benefits of performing Hysterosalpingography Test
+Benefits of Performing Hysterosalpingography Test

 HSG Test, as such, is a diagnostic procedure.
-However, it has been known to have therapeutic or curative effect on infertility under several circumstances.
-For instance, oil-based contrast medium fluid inserted into the reproductive tract increases chances of pregnancy ten times as compared to water-based medium.
+However, it has been known to have therapeutic or curative effects on infertility under several circumstances.
+For instance, oil-based contrast medium fluid inserted into the reproductive tract increases the chances of pregnancy ten times as compared to water-based medium.
 On the other hand, oil-based contrast medium during HSG Test is known to increase chances of pregnancy by 3.6 times of chances when no HSG has been done at all.
 This therapeutic action is not attributed to the X-ray imaging itself but the flushing of the fallopian tubes with the contrast medium fluid.
 This cleans and rids the tubal tract of minor obstacles.

 Risk Factors and Side Effects of Performing Hysterosalpingography Test